 Accepted by IETF CALEXT Working Group

-CalDAV Managed Attachments (October 2016) - TC CALDAV
+CalDAV Managed Attachments (October 2016) - TC CALENDAR

 This specification defines an extension to the calendar access protocol (CalDAV) to allow attachments associated with iCalendar data, to be stored and managed on the server.

-Event Publishing Extensions to iCalendar (August 2016) - TC EVENTPUB
+Event Publishing Extensions to iCalendar (August 2016) - TC CALENDAR

 This specification introduces a number of new iCalendar properties which are of particular use for event publishers and in social networking.

-Support for iCalendar Relationships (August 2016) - TC TASKS
+Support for iCalendar Relationships (August 2016) - TC CALENDAR

 This specification updates RELATED-TO and introduces new iCalendar properties LINK and RELATED-ID to allow better linking and grouping of iCalendar components and related data.

 Pending Submissions to IETF CALEXT Working Group